The Vampire Dies in No Time: Others

 The self-proclaimed Shin-Yokohama Boy Hunters.
 Three elementary aged boys who go hunting for vampires.

 Media

 Manga

 The Vampire Dies in No Time is written and illustrated by Itaru Bonnoki.
 The manga began its serialization in Akita Shoten's Weekly Shōnen Champion magazine on June 25, 2015.
-As of February 2023, twenty-four tankōbon volumes have been released.
+As of February 2026, twenty-six tankōbon volumes have been released.
+Orange Inc. acquired The Vampire Dies in No Time for digital English publication in North America on May, 2025.